 - The kitchen water should not enter the septic tank.

 - The sludge may be cleaned out every 1 or 2 years.

 Size and Specification

-- A partition wall raised at a distance of half-length of the tank and 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.
+- A partition wall raised at a distance of half-length of the tank and a 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.

-- The septic tank wall thickness should be minimum of 230mm and the floor concrete should be made in M10 or M15 grade of Concrete.
+- The septic tank wall thickness should be a minimum of 230mm and the floor concrete should be made in M10 or M15 grade of Concrete.

 - The ventilation pipe must be raised 1800mm above the roof.

 Let us see an example of a septic tank design along with an example.